 WHAT IS BRAIN INJURY?

 One of the complexities about brain injury is that no two brain injuries are alike.
-The following is a brief description of the anatomy of the brain and the "types" of brain injury.
+The following is a brief description of the "types" of brain injury.
 It will give you general information about the brain and brain functioning.